 From Seattle by Car

-While you don’t need a car if you plan on staying in the heart of Victoria (the city is walkable), if you choose to venture to the greater parts of Victoria bringing a car might be the best choice.
-While you can always rent upon arrival, or take a bus to desired destinations, if you desire less time constrictions and more privacy I would recommend driving.
+While you don’t need a car if you plan on staying in the heart of Victoria (the city is walkable) if you choose to venture to the greater parts of Victoria bringing a car might be the best choice.
+While you can always rent upon arrival, or take a bus to desired destinations if you desire fewer time constrictions and more privacy I would recommend driving.
 If you choose to drive to Victoria, expect the ride to take approximately 4.5 hours.

 From Seattle by Air